callstack/react-native-pager-view/README.md

 ## Migration

 `"@react-native-community/viewpager"` library has been changed to `react-native-pager-view`.
-Here you can find more information, how to migrate pager view to the latest version (version)[https://github.com/callstack/react-native-pager-view/blob/master/MIGRATION.md]
+Here you can find more information, how to migrate pager view to the latest [version](https://github.com/callstack/react-native-pager-view/blob/master/MIGRATION.md)
 ## Getting started

 `yarn add react-native-pager-view`